xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 This local-view of potential has been time-tested, and is basically the only form of potential you will find in the literature.
 Given this efficacy, you might wonder if it can be equally effective when placed in the setting of program analysis.
-And the answer - as will be made clear in this post of this post - is surprisingly *not always*.
-As it turns out, the reasoning we perform at the algorithm level sometimes obscures a *non-local* definition of \\(\Phi\\).
-This will be explained in the next section.
+And the answer is: *not quite*.
+As it turns out, the reasoning we perform at the algorithm level sometimes obscures that we are implicitly using a *non-local* definition of \\(\Phi\\).
+We will see such examples in the next section.

 # Building a Program Analysis